On the Dynamics of Point Vortices with Positive Intensities collapsing with the boundary: Introduction

 The point-vortex dynamics is a system of ordinary differential equations describing the motion of vortices $x_1,\dots,x_N\in\RR^2$ for a planar, inviscid and incompressible fluid.
 This model goes back to \cite{Helmholtz_1858}.
 In the plane, the system writes

-where $x_i(t)$ designates the position of the $i$-th point-vortex at time $t$, the family of $a_i \in \R$ are called \emph{intensities} of the point-vortices and $x^\perp = (-x_2,x_1)$ designates the counter clockwise rotation of angle $\pi/2$ in the plane.
+where $x_i(t)$ designates the position of the $i$-th point vortex at time $t$, the family of $a_i \in \R$ are called \emph{intensities} of the point vortices and $x^\perp = (-x_2,x_1)$ designates the counter clockwise rotation of angle $\pi/2$ in the plane.
 For the dynamics to make sense, the initial positions $x_i^0$ must be pairwise distinct.
 These equations model the natural situation where the vorticity of the fluid is sharply concentrated around the points $x_1,\dots,x_N$.
-For an introduction to this model, we refer to \cite{Marchioro_Pulvirenti_1993_Mathematical_Theory}.
+We refer to \cite{Marchioro_Pulvirenti_1993_Mathematical_Theory} for an introduction to this model.

-By the Cauchy-Lipschitz Theorem, the trajectories of the vortices are well-defined and smooth as long as the point-vortices remain at positive distance from each other.
-However, there exist initial conditions leading to a blow-up in finite time.
+By the Cauchy-Lipschitz Theorem, the trajectories of the vortices are well-defined and smooth as long as the point vortices remain at a positive distance from each other.
+However, initial conditions exist that lead to a blow-up in finite time.
 This situation is called \emph{collapse of vortices}:

-We say that the collapse is actually a \emph{collision} if the position of the vortices $x_i$ and $x_j$, in addition to \eqref{def:collapse}, are converging as $t\to T$, the time of collapse.
-The existence of collapses has been obtained independently by \cite{Grobli_1877, Novikov_1975_Dynamics_statistics, Aref_1979_motion_of_three_vortices} by constructing an explicit self-similar collision.
+We say that the collapse is a \emph{collision} if the position of the vortices $x_i$ and $x_j$, in addition to \eqref{def:collapse}, are converging as $t\to T$, the time of the collapse.
+The existence of collapses has been obtained independently by \cite{Grobli_1877, Novikov_1975_Dynamics_statistics, Aref_1979_motion_of_three_vortices} by constructing an explicit self-similar collision in which three vortices trace logarithmic spirals.
 Concerning the study of the $3$ vortex collapses for the Euler equations, see also~\cite{Aref_2010_Self_Similar_Motion, Krishnamurthy_Stremler_2018_Finite_time_Collapse, Hiraoka_2008_Topological}.
 To the best of our knowledge, the existence of collapses of vortices that are not collisions is an open problem.
 Moreover, in \cite{Godard-Cadillac_2023_3vortex, Donati_Godard-Cadillac_2023}, it is proved under a standard non-degeneracy hypothesis called \emph{non neutral clusters hypothesis}:

 that point-vortex collapses in the plane are always collisions.